MurtazaKhan24/CS4348-Projects/devlog.md

 Boolean variable for checking if the total number of customers served is >= to total customers Ran some tests and works as intended

+### April 11th 4:00pm
+Increased the customer size to 50 but program was hanging at the end preventing quitting

+Trying to add a event to tell tellers to exit after all customers and exit the program

+Still didn't work I'll try debug and find out the issue